non/clouseau/README.md

 libraryDependencies += "org.spire-math" %% "clouseau" % "0.1.0"
 ```

-Unfortunately, to actually *use* Clouseau you'll need to point you
+Unfortunately, to actually *use* Clouseau you'll need to point your
-Java process to the Clouseau jar manually via the `-javaagent`
+Java process at the Clouseau jar file via the `-javaagent` parameter.
+This makes including Clouseau via `libraryDependencies` (as above)
-parameter.
-This makes the above configuration option much less useful.
+much less useful.

 You can download the Clouseau directly via the following links: